Sumerian Translator

 Love / Crown Aga

-If other ancient scripts interest you, the Ogham Translator covers the stone-carved alphabet of early Ireland.
+If carved ancient scripts interest you, the Ogham Translator covers a very different writing tradition from early Ireland.

 Frequently Asked Questions